-Cognitive Psychology
+PSY 312 3 Cognitive Psychology

 This course provides an introduction to the cognitive processes involved in attention, recognition, memory, knowledge, language, reasoning and problem solving.
 These concepts are approached in terms of an information processing model, considering the input (stimulus), processing (mental activity), and output (behavior).
 The neural basis of cognitive functions will also be considered in regard to the anatomy and physiology of the nervous system.
+This course is offered in rotation with PSY 322 and PSY 342

-Sports Psychology
+PSY 313 Sports Psychology 3